EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 While I had no control over gravity yet, doubling the elevation should be enough.
 Added one in case the elevation was zero.
-'Anyway, let us test' I thought and pointed my palm at a nearby pebble.
-"Float", I said, as quietly as possible so I didn't disturb others from their ruminations, and the pebble moved.
+'Anyway, let us test,' I thought and pointed my palm at a nearby pebble.
+"Float," I said, as quietly as possible so I didn't disturb others from their ruminations, and the pebble moved.
 In place.
 It barely left the ground.
-'So gravity is still pulling it down eh?', I thought, 'No leviosa for me today!'.
-With a though, the float spell was removed.
+'So gravity is still pulling it down eh?', I thought, 'No leviosa for me today!'
+With a thought, the float spell was removed.
 I wasn't that bummed about the failure, I even sort of expected it.
 I asked Betty if she had any other spells.
 Affirmative.
 I asked if could she upload them to my repository.
 Negative.
 Apparently, it was a one-time thing.
 I asked if she could *cast* any of her spells.
 Negative on that one as well.
 She wasn't able to cast spells outside of Spawn Point.
 I briefly considered going back but then decided against it.
 It's not like she said she would cast them there just for me, what if that was a one-time thing as well?

 I decided I'd rather catch a shut-eye, even if I didn't need it.
 I closed my eyes against the gloomy dark and made myself as comfortable as possible on the hard stone.
 I couldn't sleep right away, I never did anyway even back home.
 Everyone had quieted down.
 Silence reigned for a while.
 Soon I heard heavy breathing coming from Divin's side.
 I even perceived someone sniffling softly.
 I decided to feign sleep until I actually did.

 ···

 Julie was the first to move.
-"We should get going", she said.
+"We should get going," she said.
 Probably more for her own sake than others.
 We all got up.
 There was no way but through.

 While it was true that we didn't *need* sleep when speaking in terms of stats and points, but as humans, it certainly helped a lot.
 Of course, we didn't wake up filled with happiness or anything of the sort.
 Things just seemed...
 More manageable, somehow.
 No one commented on Carol's puffy eyes.
 I personally felt slightly chipper now than I did before.

 As we reached the entrance, Betty's light casting long shadows ahead of us, a sight of ruin welcomed us.
 It was literally, a ruin.
 Alabaster statues with missing heads decorated the buildings made of tilted pillars and broken walls.
 I couldn't see how far this ruin extended, the decaying structures blocked my view further.

 Suddenly, I noticed movement in the corner of my eye.
 I focused on it and saw a solitary vine swinging down.
 "Monkey?"
 Taro questioned no one in particular.
-"Yeah, it looked like a baboon", Julie answered.
+"Yeah, it looked like a baboon," Julie answered.
 I must've missed it.
 'Monkey ain't that bad, right?'
 I thought.

 That was when Betty decided to make an announcement: "This is Level 1 of the Tutorial Dungeon - The Imp Ruins!"